-This paper briefly lays out some basic formatting guidelines for papers.
-This introductory section should lay out the purpose, scope, and structure of the paper.
+This paper briefly lays out some basic formatting guidelines for theses and dissertations.
+For a discussion of what should go into an introduction see Turabian and Vyhmeister and Robertson.

 The paragraph indention is one-half inch.
 Spacing is double.
 There is only one space between sentences.
 The font is Times New Roman size twelve.
 The font size for footnotes is ten.
-The margins are 1.5" on the left side, and one inch on the rest.
+The margins are one and one-half inch on the left and one inch on all other sides.